 Call 911 to reach police.
 It is recommended that you only share that you wish to report a sexual assault and tell them where the assault occurred so that they may send the appropriate agency.
 The police will want to take your report as soon as possible after the assault; however, treatment of your injuries and evidence collection also need to happen as soon as possible after the crime.
 Since your wellbeing, evidence collection, and reporting are all critical, it doesn't matter in which order these occur, and your medical needs may take precedence over reporting.
 The police can meet you at Christiana Hospital to take your report when the exam is complete, or you can contact them after you leave the hospital.

 Yes.
 Most police agencies have Victim Services employees to assist victims who report crimes.
 Check the resource list at right for contact information.

 All crime victims have the right to report a crime to police at any time, regardless of when it occurred.
 However, it may be helpful for you to know that the sooner you file a report after the crime, the better the chances that helpful evidence can be collected to support a criminal case, that you will be able to convey a clear account of what happened, and that police will be able to identify and speak with witnesses.

+At UD, you may initiate a case in the Student Conduct process at any time.
 If you wish to report, it is strongly recommended that you do so as soon as possible after the assault.